TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/ImageEffects/ImageEffects.md

 However, using `GL.Begin`, we can set the normal vectors of the four vertices of the quadrilateral to be the view vectors of the four corners of the frustum.
 These will be interpolated in the shader, so we can easily reconstruct the view ray from the camera at any point sampled.
+We note that this method may run into issues when MSAA is turned off, so we'll continue in favour of `Graphics.Blit`.
+We'll use our `GetProjectionExtents` function results instead to determine the view-space fragment position, and thereby a world-space direction vector.

 ### Class Overview